nthu-datalab/Runtime-Masking-and-Cleansing/README.md

 # Runtime-Masking-and-Cleansing (RMC)
-This is the repo for "Adversarial Robustness via Runtime Masking and Cleansing", Yi-Hsuan Wu, Chia-Hung Yuan, and Shan-Hung Wu, In Proceedings of ICML 2020.
+This is the repo for [Adversarial Robustness via Runtime Masking and Cleansing](https://proceedings.icml.cc/static/paper_files/icml/2020/377-Paper.pdf), Yi-Hsuan Wu, Chia-Hung Yuan, and Shan-Hung Wu, In Proceedings of ICML 2020.
 Our code is implemented in TensorFlow 2.0 using all the best practices.

 We devise a new defense method, called runtime masking and cleansing (RMC), to improve adversarial robustness.
 RMC adapts the network at runtime before making a prediction to dynamically mask network gradients and cleanse the model of the non-robust features inevitably learned during the training process due to the size limit of the training set.